 Purchase Orders.
 Orders for Products made by Retailer shall be handled pursuant to the then-current product order, shipment, and return procedures, which may be amended by Sisley Paris at any time in its sole and absolute discretion.
 Sisley Paris reserves the right to reject any orders, in whole or in part, for any reason.
 Any additional or different terms proposed by Retailer (including, without limitation, any terms contained in any document incorporated by reference into a purchase order) are rejected and will be deemed a material alteration hereof, unless expressly agreed to in writing by Sisley Paris.
 Furthermore, Sisley Paris will not be bound by any "disclaimers", “click wrap” or "click to approve" terms or conditions now or hereafter contained in any website used by Retailer in connection with the Products or any sale thereof.

 Manner of Sale.
 Retailer shall sell the Products only as set forth herein.
 Sales in violation of the Terms are strictly prohibited and may result in Sisley Paris’ immediate termination of Retailer’s account, in addition to other remedies.
 Specifically and without limitation, Products sold to unauthorized persons or through unauthorized channels, including unauthorized websites, shall not be eligible for certain promotions, services, and benefits, including, unless prohibited by law, coverage under Sisley Paris’s Product warranties, guarantees, and return policies (see Sec.
 2 below).
 Furthermore, to the extent allowed by law and without limitation to any other disclaimer, Sisley Paris expressly disclaims any and all warranties and conditions to unauthorized Products; Products which are sold via unauthorized Retailers; and Products which are sold not in compliance with Sisley Paris’s quality control program or policies.
-Sales to or via Walmart.com, Amazon.com and/or other Third-Party Marketplaces in violation of this Agreement will render Retailer as an unauthorized Retailer, thereby voiding any and all Product warranties as well as Sisley Paris’s product return policies.
+Sales to or via Walmart.com, Amazon.com, and/or other Third-Party Marketplaces in violation of this Agreement will render Retailer as an unauthorized Retailer, thereby voiding any and all Product warranties as well as Sisley Paris’s product return policies.

 Retailer shall sell Products solely to end users of the Products.
 Retailer shall not sell to anyone a quantity of the Products greater than that generally purchased by an individual for personal use.